TheMR-777/Costaz/README.md

 - Google Authentication
 - User's Google Sheets as Database
 - User's Google Drive for Storage
-- Eleminating the need of a Central Database :)
+- Eliminating the need of a Central Database :)

 Just wish me Luck!